xjamundx/html5-dialog-shim/README.md

 # HTML5 Dialog Shim

-I saw the [HTML5 Dialog Spec](http://dev.w3.org/html5/spec/commands.html#the-dialog-element) the other day and thought it was awesome.
-It was important to make it.
+I saw the [HTML5 Dialog Spec](http://dev.w3.org/html5/spec/commands.html#the-dialog-element) the other day and thought it would be fun to implement a shim for it.

 See the [demo](http://xjamundx.github.com/html5-dialog-shim/).